 The next day, we will visit “the swimming pool of Mataiva”, a large deep hole corresponding to the old phosphate quarry.

 I must say that locally, I had really heard good things about this atoll.
-It is very famous for its landscapes, its lagoon (and its basins) and the fact that few visitors pass through here.
+It is very famous for its panoramic landscapes, its turquoise lagoon (and its basins) and the fact that few visitors pass through here.
 Unfortunately for us (if I can say so), it was bad timing as the guesthouse was full during that long weekend and the fact that we had to travel with three 4×4s during the 3 days spoiled things a bit.

 But the word is certainly a bit strong as we still spent 3 excellent days on this little piece of paradise.
 The fact that we were a lot at the guesthouse and during the outings does not take anything away from the fact that the atoll remains superb and that the sceneries that we could see were nevertheless breathtaking.
 I regret a little the organization proposed by the accommodation which looked a bit like a “summer camp” when we all moved together.
 It’s a shame not to offer several alternatives, for example when the guesthouse is full, to split the people into several groups.
 It avoids that herd effect, haha!

 In spite of everything, I keep excellent memories of it, much more beautiful in my eyes than the atoll of Ahe for example that we saw a few months before.
 Of course, we didn’t have the opportunity to do a lot of snorkeling and from what we could see, there are very few faunas in the lagoon (too shallow and almost closed).
 Anyway, if you live around here or are on vacation and looking for a less touristy atoll than the classic Tikehau/Fakarava/Rangiroa, this is a very nice alternative.

 As usual of course, a few paragraphs concerning the organization of a short stay here.